Skip to main content

 Major problems that can be spotted by a good inspector include:

-• Poor previous repair work.
-This could range from improper engine service to sloppy bodywork to improper installation of accessories or modifications.
+• Poor previous repair work: This could range from improper engine service to sloppy bodywork and improper installation of accessories or modifications.

-Other issues an inspection can reveal include hidden rust, fluid leaks, burned-out bulbs, nonfunctioning accessories, suspicious odors and overdue maintenance procedures.
+Other issues an inspection can reveal include hidden rust, fluid leaks, nonfunctioning accessories and overdue maintenance procedures.

 Many people will be faced with the choice of having a mobile inspector look at a car or taking the vehicle to a local mechanic.
 While the most important thing is getting a qualified inspection, each method has its advantages and disadvantages.